StanislavEng/Arduino-RGB-Controls/README.md

 Version 1: Standard (in Serial atm) user input and printed values.
 Uses linked lists for finding desired colors, as well as the option to change RGB values by the color in +/-63 bit values.
-TODO?: Lower the change value for more precise changing
+\nTODO?: Lower the change value for more precise changing
-TODO: Add in loop to allow you to change values until you're happy with it without starting from top
+\nTODO: Add in loop to allow you to change values until you're happy with it without starting from top
-TODO: Add in TO END feature for RGB to go from 0 to 255 or vice versa immediately
+\nTODO: Add in TO END feature for RGB to go from 0 to 255 or vice versa immediately

 Version 2: Adding potentiometer for more precise control of RGB values
-TODO: Add in pot ;)
+\nTODO: Add in pot ;)

 Version 3: Adding in DIPSWITCH or something to switch from dev mode to user mode, as well as use other buttons to switch between changing R,G or B values.
-TODO: start it
+\nTODO: start it